mdn/kuma/docs/tests-ui.rst

 By default the tests will run one after the other but you can run several at the same time by specifying a value for ``-n``::

-   $ py.test -m "not login" tests/functional/ -n auto --driver Chrome --driver-path /path/to/chromedriver
+   $ py.test -m "not login and not maintenance_mode" tests/functional/ -n auto --driver Chrome --driver-path /path/to/chromedriver

 Run tests on SauceLabs
 ----------------------